lbl-srg/obc/specification/source/codeGeneration.rst

 .. note:: In this workflow, all key representations are based on standards:
-          The CDL-specification uses a subset of the Modelica standard, the elementary CDL blocks are converted to the FMI standard, and finally the system structure and the parameterization uses the SSP standard.
+          The CDL-specification uses a subset of the Modelica standard, the elementary CDL blocks are converted to the FMI standard, and finally the runtime environment uses the SSP standard.

 Replacement of CDL blocks during translation